farcaster-project/RFCs/transactions.md

 ### Pre-lock

-The `pre-lock` transactoin (a) is an externally created transaction that serves two purposes:
+The `pre-lock (a)` transactoin is an externally created transaction that serves two purposes:

- 1. Force the creation of a SegWit UTXO for the `lock` transaction
+ 1. Force the creation of a SegWit UTXO for the `lock (b)` transaction
  2. Not make any assumption on where the funds come from

 The transaction can have `n` inputs and `m` outputs but MUST create 1 and only 1 P2WPKH (SegWit v0) UTXO for the given address during initialization. [we miss a ref. on the graph for this lock condition]

-The P2WPKH rational is too have a better support, this can be moved to a SegWit v2 P2TR latter when support is added in wallets.
+The P2WPKH rational is too have a better support, this can be moved to a SegWit v1 P2TR latter when support is added in wallets.

 ### Lock

-The `lock` transaction (b) consumes the SegWit UTXO from `pre-lock` and create a Taproot UTXO (i) with the locking script (SegWit v1) `OP_1 0x20 <Q pubkey>`:
+The `lock (b)` transaction consumes the SegWit UTXO from `pre-lock (a)` and create a Taproot UTXO `(i)` with the locking script (SegWit v1) `OP_1 0x20 <Q pubkey>`:

 ```
               Q                        | the Taproot tweaked key
               |
     ----------------------
     |                    |
-    P           Script Merkle root     | P: the internal key, MuSig2 setup
+    P           Script Merkle root     | P: the internal key, a MuSig2 setup
                          |
-                   TapLeaf script      | script: the time-locked refund script
+              TapLeaf cancel script    | SegWit v1 script
 ```

-`P`, the internal key, is a MuSig2 setup used by the `buy` (c) transaction for transmitting the adaptor signature.
+`P`, the internal key, is a MuSig2 setup used by the `buy (c)` transaction for transmitting the adaptor signature.

-`TapLeaf script`, the refund script, is a 2-of-2 multisig with timelock contrain used by the `cancel` (d) transaction.
+`TapLeaf cancel script`, the cancel script, is a 2-of-2 multisig with timelock constrain used by the `cancel (d)` transaction.

-> It is worth noting that it might be possible to make a cooperative refund, allowing to not reveal the `TapLeaf script` on-chain for better privacy and smaller fees.
+> It is worth noting that it might be possible to make a cooperative cancel, allowing to not reveal the `TapLeaf script` on-chain for better privacy and smaller fees.

-`TapLeaf script`:
+`TapLeaf cancel script`:

 ```
 <num> [TIMEOUTOP]